Time and the Trickster

 "That settles it," the Brigadier said with a sharp nod.
 "Benton alert HQ that the Master is in the area and have them send reinforcements.
 We'll get him this time."

-Rose started to open her mouth to argue that she couldn't stay with Jo Grant, but realized that it would do no good and only lead to more questions.
+Rose started to open her mouth to argue that she couldn't stay with Jo Grant but realised that it would do no good and only lead to more questions.
 She would just make sure that she gave Jo no reason to remember her either.
 Following Benton, Rose noticed the Doctor give her one last long look and managed to give him a small smile.
 After a moment he returned the smile and gave her a small nod before turning back to the Brigadier.
-Rose would never admit that her heart gave a jump at getting a smile from another form of her Doctor, not in a million years.
+Rose would never admit that her heart gave a jump at getting a smile from another incarnation of her Doctor, not in a million years.
 Well, under the right circumstances she would.

 Jo Grant had apparently set up shop in a small pub just off the main square, but she instead had tea waiting instead of alcohol.
 Rose knew the UNIT boys well enough to know which one they'd honestly prefer, but she knew the regulations well enough.
 After the day she'd had, a cup of tea sounded absolutely perfect.